 Where things get tricky is when you run out of storage space in the fridge.
 Luckily, you can freeze these, too, so as long as you store your bars in a Zip-lock bag or air-tight plastic container, you can have a few dozen bars ready to enjoy at any time.

 Now that we’ve covered the basics, I think we’re ready to check out the recipe.
 Get your ingredients together and make yourself some coconut bars to share or covet.

 Easy, tasty and convenient, that’s how I roll.
 These will definitely become lifesavers for whenever you’re in for a sweet snack.
 Enjoy!

 - 2 ½ cups shredded coconut

-- 1 cup dark chocolate chips
+- 2 cup dark chocolate chips

-Line a baking dish with wax paper or parchment paper and pour in your coconut.
+- Line a baking dish with wax paper or parchment paper and pour in your coconut.
 Press down to compact it in an even layer and place in the freezer for 20 minutes until hardened.

 - Next, melt dark chocolate either in the microwave or double boiler.